| |

 Scosthrop |

-Temperance wasn't only the province of the Malhamdale Methodists, as the parish church also had its own group which ran around the same period as the Airton Band of Hope.
+Temperance wasn't only the province of the Malhamdale Wesleyan Methodists, as the parish church also had its own group which ran around the same period as the Airton Band of Hope and was called the Malham Church of England Temperance Society and Band of Hope.

-The Malham Church of England Temperance Society and Band of Hope appears to have started in 1875 with 62 members in the "Abstinence Section", 8 in the "General section and a committee of eleven members plus the vicar, the Rev TC Henley as President.
+appears to have started in 1875, when the Methodist Band was being very succesful, with 62 members in the "Abstinence Section" and 8 in the "General section", plus a committee of eleven members and the vicar, the Rev TC Henley, as President.

 The Band of Hope still exists today in the form of Hope UK a national Christian charity dedicated to educating children and young people about the perils of drug and alcohol abuse.